 - Bake.
 Brush the preheated skillet with melted butter, then pour in the batter.
-Bake the sweet potato cornbread until it’s golden brown and a toothpick comes out clean.
+Bake sweet potato cornbread at 425 degrees F until it’s golden brown, and a toothpick comes out clean; about 18-20 minutes.

 - Serve.
 Let the cornbread cool for 5 minutes, then slice, serve, and ENJOY!